AFLplusplus/AFLplusplus/docs/custom_mutators.md

     a failure here, you should reset your input to the last known good state.
     In any case, this method must return the next trim iteration index (from 0 to the maximum amount of steps you returned in `init_trim`).

+`deinit` the last method to be called, deinitializing the state.

 Omitting any of three methods will cause the trimming to be disabled and trigger a fallback to the builtin default trimming routine.